-352. Administration of Criminal Justice

-The scope includes considerations of the reconciliation of the rights of the criminally accused with the public interests in safety and security of persons and property.
-The special problems associated with the crimes of violence (including the sex crimes) and of the victims of such crimes may be considered.
+Law 352.
+Administration of Criminal Justice 4 Credit Hours The scope includes considerations of the reconciliation of the rights of the criminally accused with the public interests in safety and security of persons and property.
+Special problems associated with crimes of violence (including sex crimes) and of the victims of such crimes may be considered.
 The scientific, philosophical, and legal bases for treating juvenile offenses and such areas as drug abuse (including alcoholism) as crimes can be the subject of inquiry.

-353. Correction and Criminology
+Law 353.
+Corrections and Criminology 4 Credit Hours

 The area includes any problem related to legal processes for the treatment or punishment of persons for serious criminally deviant behavior.
-Effects of indeterminate sentencing, contract parole, and pretrial diverson, all are appropriate as subject matter, as are the problems relating to the treatment and rehabilitation of juveniles, mentally deficient, educationally deficient, alcoholics, and addicts.
+Effects of indeterminate sentencing, contract parole, and pretrial diversion, all are appropriate as subject matter, as are the problems relating to the treatment and rehabilitation of juveniles, mentally deficient, educationally deficient, alcoholics, and addicts.
 Theories of punishment, practices of criminology, and the administration of correctional institutions are within the relevant area.

-354. Judicial Administration
+Law 354.
+Judicial Administration